-One can find the scaling dimensions of these parameters by demanding each term in \eqref{fullSW} to have the same scaling dimension and that the SW differential $\lambda=x dz$ has scaling dimension one.
+One can find the scaling dimensions of these parameters by demanding each term in \eqref{fullSW} to have the same scaling dimension and that the SW differential $\lambda=x dz$ has scaling dimension 1.
 Among the parameters of the physical theory, couplings are given by those with $[u_{i,j}]<1$, Coulomb branch operators if $[u_{i,j}]> 1$ and masses if $[u_{i,j}]=1$.
 For type I and type II theory, some of the deformations are not allowed \footnote{ This happens when it is a redundant deformation due to coordinate redefinition(s) keeping $\lambda=xdz$ fixed, or because of trace relations for the differentials in the spectral curve.}, see Figure~\ref{fig:A2newton} for the integer points labeled by the empty dots under the Newton polygon.

-Now we would like to provide a different justification of why there are only type I and type II irregular singularities.
+Now we provide a different justification for why there are only type I and type II irregular singularities.
 At the origin of the Coulomb branch moduli space, the SW curves for type I and type II theories are

-The spectral curve of the $A_{N-1}$ type Hitchin system may be written as the three-fold form
+The spectral curve of the $A_{n-1}$ type Hitchin system may be written as the three-fold form

 Here $\epsilon_i(z)\in K^i$ and is a polynomial in $z$.
 We would like to have an isolated singularity at the origin, and the only two possibilities are the following (see Appendix~\ref{apx:isocdv}):